 Minerva is the name for the University's VLE.
 It runs on 'Blackboard' software.

 Minerva allows you to provide something for your students that's missing from much of the rest of the web - a curated space for each individual student.
-Minerva includes easy tools you can use to provide interactive tests, surveys, a reflective journal and also submission of academic work.
+Minerva includes easy tools you can use to provide interactive tests, surveys, a reflective journal.
+Minerva works in conjunction with another service, Turnitin, which allows students to submit academic work for marking - and then provides staff with an online marking tool.
 You can then use Minerva to provide timely feedback - including audio feedback - both formative and summative.

 The use of Minerva improves the accessiblity of your teaching: here's more.

 Here's lists of core skills you'll need to use Minerva.
 Don't be intimidated by those.

 If something's not working in Minerva it's most likely not your fault.
 You won't have broken anything.
 Here's a page with some of the common snags:

 Think of Turnitin as a 'Swiss army knife for dealing with student work' - it offers you three tools:

 Once you know what's where with Minerva, there's more to discover ...

 All before you, in this world, is smoke and shadows.All before you, in this world, is smoke and shadows.